Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-05.md

   <p data-height="600" data-theme-id="30567" data-slug-hash="OJXoqPN" data-default-tab="css,result" data-user="retrog4m3r" data-embed-version="2" data-pen-title="Grid-View 2 Column" class="codepen"></p>
 </div>

-What if we want to use a responsive grid-view with 12 columns, to have more control over the web page.
+What if we want to use a responsive grid-view with 12 columns to have more control over the web page?

-First calculate the percentage for one column: 100% / 12 columns = 8.33%.
+First, calculate the percentage for one column: 100% / 12 columns = 8.33%.

 Then make one class for each of the 12 columns, class="col-" and a number defining how many columns there are: